-Benchmarking new devices or after tweaks to existing devices can be a tedious process and cause significant downtime - especially if devices are benchmarked serially, one after another.
-Fortunately, Hash Auger is designed to reduce downtime caused by benchmarking.
+Benchmarking new GPUs or after performance tuning can be a tedious process that often results in significant downtime.
+Hash Auger is designed to reduce downtime caused by benchmarking.
 For instance, Hash Auger benchmarks devices simultaneously in their own miner processes so that they finish more or less at the same time.
-Alternatively, users can choose to benchmark only one graphics card and then copy the results to other cards or even manually enter the information for each card.
-With Hash Auger's auto-updating benchmark feature, it also possible for users to mine specific algorithms manually while simultaneously benchmarking their devices.
-The auto-updating benchmark feature eliminates the need for time-consuming, high-precision benchmarking while still measuring each device's actual performance.
+Users can also easily copy benchmark results and GPU settings from card to others.
+With Hash Auger's auto-updating benchmark feature, benchmarks are revised with real-world mining data for greater accuracy; this feature eliminates the need for time-consuming, high-precision benchmarking while still measuring each device's actual performance.
 The included Benchmark Utility can be used to benchmark specific miner and algorithm combinations on one or more GPUs - allowing users to quickly test new overclock settings without having to re-benchmark everything.

 Unlike other mining applications that only do simple watchdog monitoring of miner processes, Hash Auger responds quickly to different types of errors in the least obtrusive method possible.
 If too many communication errors occur with a single pool, Hash Auger will temporarily suspend mining on that pool and seamlessly switch to another enabled pool.
 When aggressive overclock settings cause repeated miner failures, Hash Auger will stop applying those overclock settings to keep the mining rig productive.
 In more severe cases where a miner keeps crashing due to other errors, Hash Auger will stop using that miner and switch to the next best alternative.
 Finally, if a GPU goes offline, Hash Auger can still mine on the remaining GPUs or alternatively, reboot the system if the software has been setup to do so.

-Set GPU clock and memory clock offsets plus power and temperature limits can be set in Hash Auger for each GPU.
-Along with its default performance settings, each device can also have custom overclock settings for specific algorithms for more precise tuning.
+Distinct clock and memory clock offsets plus power and temperature limits can be set in Hash Auger for each GPU.
+Along with its default performance settings, each GPU can also have custom overclock settings for individual algorithms for more precise tuning.

-Users can also define custom intensity and difficulty settings for each algorithm/device to further tune mining software that supports this functionality.
+Users can also define custom intensity and difficulty settings for each algorithm/device to further optimize mining programs that supports this functionality.

 The OMGEthEnlargementPill utility can be enabled for 1080 and 1080ti graphucs cards to improve the performance of mining Ethash on these cards.

-Hash Auger porvides clear, easy to read displays of earnings data for multiple coin wallets and pools so that users can see where their earnings are coming from and how changes to mining settings affect those earnings.
+Hash Auger provides clear displays of earnings data for multiple coin wallets and pools so that users can see where their earnings are coming from and how changes to mining settings affect those earnings.
 All earnings data is saved in XML files that can be imported into spreadsheets and other programs for further analysis.